vesterheim/vesterheim.github.io/events/away/des-moines/index.md

 ---
 Vesterheim is honored to invite you to attend _Skål!
 Scandinavian Spirits Sneak Preview_ a Vesterheim Friends Luncheon and Program.

-The event will be Sunday, August 27, 2016, 11:30 a.m. - 1:30 p.m., at the Des Moines Marriott Downtown, 700 Grand Avenue, Des Moines, Iowa.
+The event will be August 27, 2016, 11:30 a.m. - 1:30 p.m., at the Des Moines Marriott Downtown, 700 Grand Avenue, Des Moines, Iowa.

 Join Vesterheim Executive Director Chris Johnson and Vesterheim’s Folk Art School Woodworking Instructor Rebecca Hanna for a presentation about traditional Norwegian celebrations and the drinks and folk arts that make them so special.